Estimated reading time: 10 minutes

 Throughout this article, we will cover topics such as Cartesian coordinates, equations of lines and circles, transformations, and conic sections.
-By understanding the relationships between algebraic equations and geometric shapes, students will learn how to analyze and solve problems involving lines, curves, and shapes in the Cartesian plane.
+By understanding the relationships between algebraic equations and geometric shapes, students will not only learn how to analyze problems involving lines, curves, and shapes in the Cartesian plane, but also solve them.

 We will also discuss the applications of analytic geometry in various fields, including physics, engineering, computer science, and economics.
 By mastering the principles of analytic geometry, students will be better equipped to tackle real-world problems and make connections between mathematical concepts and their practical applications.